 - (1) This column represents the aggregate grant date fair value of awards granted to our NEOs and assuming, for purposes of any awards subject to performance-based vesting criteria, the probable outcome of the performance conditions.
-For information on the valuation assumptions with respect to these awards, refer to Note 17 Stock-Based Compensation to the Company's Consolidated Financial Statements filed with its Annual Report on Form 10-K for the fiscal year ended December 26, 2020.
-The amounts above reflect the Company's aggregate expense for these awards and do not necessarily correspond to the actual value the named executive officers will recognize. - (2) Effective December 21, 2020, Mr. Martin's, Mr. Sigloch's and Mr. Westermeyer's base salaries were increased by 6.3%, 6.1% and 5.7% respectively.
-Mr. Miritello's base salary was increased by 10.0% effective January 1, 2020.
-Mr. Christopher did not receive any base salary increase in 2020. - (3) Represents cash bonuses awarded to Messrs.
-Christopher, Martin and Miritello in recognition of their outstanding leadership and service, particularly as it related to the Company's successful claim in the Deepwater Horizon settlement, which resulted in the Company's collection of an approximately \$22.1 million award. - (4) Mr. Christopher's other compensation includes \$230,480 in restricted stock dividends, including the Special Dividend (as discussed below) in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2020.
-Other compensation also includes \$18,315 in premiums on a life insurance policy maintained on his behalf; a \$15,803 reimbursement of the income tax liabilities associated with certain perquisites; \$9,774 in club memberships; \$12,253 in personal tax and estate planning; a \$191 executive health physical; \$3,238 in travel expenses for Company-sponsored events; and an \$11,400 matching contribution to the Company's 401(k) plan.
-In addition, Mr. Christopher's personal use of the Company aircraft, calculated based on the cost of fuel, crew travel, trip-related maintenance and other similar variable costs.
-Fixed costs, which do not change based on usage, are excluded as the Company's aircraft is used predominantly for business purposes. - (5) Mr. Martin's other compensation includes \$73,105 in restricted stock dividends, including the Special Dividend in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2020.
-Other compensation also includes a \$511 reimbursement of the income tax liabilities associated with certain perquisites; an \$11,400 matching contribution to the Company's 401(k) plan; and the incremental cost of \$787 incurred by the Company in connection with Mr. Martin's personal use of the Company aircraft (see Note 4 above for an explanation of the calculation of such cost). - (6) Mr. Sigloch's other compensation includes \$106,445 in restricted stock dividends, including the Special Dividend in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2020.
-Other compensation also includes an \$11,400 matching contribution to the Company's 401(k) plan, \$5,700 in relocation expenses and a \$3.729 reimbursement of the income tax liabilities associated with certain perquisites.

-- (7) Mr. Miritello was not a NEO in 2018 or 2019.
-Accordingly, only his compensation for 2020 is listed on this table. - (8) Mr. Miritello's other compensation includes \$23,280 in restricted stock dividends, including the Special Dividend in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2020.
-Other compensation also includes an \$11,400 matching contribution to the Company's 401(k) plan. - (9) Mr. Westermeyer was not a NEO in 2018.
-Accordingly, only his compensation for 2019 and 2020 is listed on this table. - (10) Mr. Westermeyer's other compensation includes \$3,780 in restricted stock dividends, including the Special Dividend in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2020.
-Other compensation also includes an \$11,400 matching contribution to the Company's 401(k) plan.
+For information on the valuation assumptions with respect to these awards, refer to Note 17 - Stock-Based Compensation to the Company's Consolidated Financial Statements filed with its Annual Report on Form 10-K for the fiscal year ended December 25, 2021.
+The amounts above reflect the Company's aggregate expense for these awards and do not necessarily correspond to the actual value the named executive officers will recognize. - Effective May 1, 2021, Mr. Christopher's base salary was increased by 16%.
+Effective August 2, 2021, Mr. Miritello's base salary was increased by 6%.
+No other NEOs received base salary increases during the fiscal year ended December 25, 2021. - Represents cash bonuses awarded to our NEOs in recognition of their outstanding leadership, service and contributions to the Company's exceptional financial and operating performance during the 2021 fiscal year. - (4) Mr. Christopher's other compensation includes \$329,680 in restricted stock dividends, including the Special Dividend (as discussed on page 43 below), and accrued interest in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2021.
+Other compensation also includes \$18,315 in premiums on a life insurance policy maintained on his behalf; a \$25,060 reimbursement of the income tax liabilities associated with certain perquisites; \$36,934 in club memberships; \$6,150 in personal tax and estate planning; a \$663 executive health physical; \$8,097 in travel expenses for Company-sponsored events; and an \$11,600 matching contribution to the Company's 401(k) plan.
+In addition, Mr. Christopher's other compensation includes the incremental cost of \$16,335 incurred by the Company in connection with Mr. Christopher's personal use of the Company aircraft, calculated based on the cost of fuel, crew travel, trip-related maintenance and other similar variable costs.
+Fixed costs, which do not change based on usage, are excluded as the Company's aircraft is used predominantly for business purposes - Mr. Martin's other compensation includes \$138,892 in restricted stock dividends, including the Special Dividend, and accrued interest in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2021.
+Other compensation also includes \$4,966 in club memberships and an \$11,600 matching contribution to the Company's 401(k) plan. - Mr. Sigloch's other compensation includes \$189,243 in restricted stock dividends, including the Special Dividend, and accrued interest in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2021.
+Other compensation also includes an \$11,600 matching contribution to the Company's 401(k) plan. - (7) Mr. Miritello was not a NEO in 2019.
+Accordingly, only his compensation for 2020 and 2021 is listed on this table. - Mr. Miritello's other compensation includes \$10,107 in restricted stock dividends, including the Special Dividend, and accrued interest in respect of shares of restricted stock that were unvested at the time the Special Dividend was declared and that vested in 2021.
+Other compensation also includes a \$4,260 reimbursement of the income tax liabilities associated with certain perquisites; \$8,143 in travel expenses for Company-sponsored events; and an \$11,600 matching contribution to the Company's 401(k) plan.